sgherbst/hslink-emu/README.md

 ### If you only have one "CTLE" mode
 1. To avoid building 16 different models, of hslink-emu/msemu/ctle.py.
 2. On line 85, change to "db_vals = list(range(2))".

+### Using a different FPGA board
+1. In fpga/constr.xdc, update the "System Clock" and "Status Outputs" sections.
+The

 ## Citing